 “Body Beast” vs. “Dig Deeper”

-At the time of this writing, the most analogous program to “Dig Deeper” is probably the old-school Sagi “The Beast” Kalev program from 2012, “Body Beast,” as it also focused on intense weightlifting.
+At the time of the writing of this BODi review, the most analogous program to “Dig Deeper” is probably the old-school Sagi “The Beast” Kalev program from 2012, “Body Beast,” as it also focused on intense weightlifting.
 So how do they compare?
 To find out, I did a few workouts of the latter… and was surprised.

 Why surprised?
 Well, the shock came in two different directions.
 On the negative side, “Body Beast” is SUPER dated in terms of what is said, (“MAN UP!!!”) — to the extent that I hesitate to recommend it at all.
 On the positive side, I really enjoyed the videos that I did do; they are super fast-paced with high-volume reps, and really got me pumped up.
 This is to say, “Body Beast” is worth a peek, but for this day and age, “Dig Deeper” is a much more fitting program.